|Academic Profile |

 Associate Professor, School of Electrical & Electronic Engineering

 He joined NTU in 2006 as a Lee Kuan Yew Postdoctoral Fellow and since July 2008, he was a holder of the inaugural Nanyang Assistant Professorship.
-In February 2014, he was promoted to the rank of Associate Professor (with tenure).
+In March 2014, he was promoted to the rank of Associate Professor (with tenure).
+In September 2019, he was promoted to the rank of Full Professor.
 His research interests are semiconductor process technology and device physics.
 Currently he is working on process technology of three-dimensional integrated circuits (3-D ICs), as well as engineered substrate (Si/Ge/Sn) for group-IV photonics.
 He has numerous publications (journal and conference) and IPs on 3-D technology and engineered substrates.
 Nine of his inventions have since been licensed to a spin-off company.
 He co-edited/co-authored five books on 3D packaging technology.

 Check out a recent demonstration of a 3D MEMS-CMOS chip (for motion sensing) designed, fabricated and packaged in his group: http://www.youtube.com/watch?v=zpYXEEsE2_E